Samallll/Spring-boot-workouts/README.md

-# Spring-boot-workouts
+## Spring-boot-workouts
-This project contains my workouts while learning the framework - Spring boot.
+This repository contains my workouts while learning the framework - Spring boot.

 It contains few related to
 1. Rendering html views ( which uses thymeleaf as a view engine)